Cloud Sync

 Removing data from iCloud

 If you decide to no longer use the Cloud Sync feature you can completely remove all data from iCloud.
-First you have to disable Sync with iCloud on all your devices.
+First you have to disable Sync with iCloud on ALL your devices.
 Once this is done, you can either tap on the Delete iCloud Data that is visible when the sync feature is disabled:

 Delete iCloud Data